Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

+Postponing then more definite claims on the situation on the experimental side, let me stress however that there is indeed a lot at stake in these studies for the hypothesis of quantum-spacetime-induced Planck-scale departures from Lorentz symmetry.
 Even for pure-kinematics test theories this type of data analysis is rather strongly relevant.
-For example, the kinematics of the PKV0 test theory forbids (for negative $\eta$ of order $1$ and $n \le 2$) photopion production when the incoming proton energy is in the neighborhood of $5 10^{19} eV$ and the incoming photon has typical CMBR energies.
-Already the observations reported so far by the Pierre Auger Observatory provide strong evidence that instead for $5 10^{19} eV$ protons and CMBR photons the photopion-production process is allowed.
-As the quality of data improves this deduction will of course become more and more robust.
+For example, the kinematics of the PKV0 test theory forbids (for negative $\eta$ of order 1 and $n \le 2$) photopion production when the incoming proton energy is in the neighborhood of $5 \cdot 10^{19}$~eV and the incoming photon has typical CMBR energies.
 For reasons that I already stressed (for other contexts) previously in this review, in order to establish a robust experimental limit on pure-kinematics scenarios using the role of the photopion-production threshold in the cosmic-ray spectrum it would be necessary to also exclude that other background photons (not necessarily CMBR photons) be responsible for the observed cutoff\footnote{We are here dealing again with the limitations that pure-kinematics particle-reaction analyses suffer when the properties of the incoming particles are not fully under control.
-The pure kinematics of the PKV0 test theory definitely forbids (for negative $\eta$ of order $1$ and $n \le 2$) pion production resulting from collisions between a $5 10^{19} eV$ proton and a CMBR photon.
-But it allows pion production resulting from collisions between a $5 10^{19} eV$ proton and more energetic photons, and in order to exclude that possibility one ends up formulating assumptions about dynamics (low density of relevant photons may be compensated by unexpected increase in cross section).}.
-In light of the quality of the data we expect from a few years of running of the Pierre Auger Observatory it appears likely that such a level of understanding of the cosmic-ray spectrum will be achieved in the not-so-distant future.
+The pure kinematics of the PKV0 test theory definitely forbids (for negative $\eta$ of order $1$ and $n \le 2$) pion production resulting from collisions between a $5 \cdot 10^{19}$~eV proton and a CMBR photon.
+But it allows pion production resulting from collisions between a $5 \cdot 10^{19}$~eV proton and more energetic photons, and in order to exclude that possibility one ends up formulating assumptions about dynamics (low density of relevant photons may be compensated by unexpected increase in cross section).}.
+It appears likely that such a level of understanding of the cosmic-ray spectrum will be achieved in the not-so-distant future.